 Contingent resources in fields

 Contingent resources in discoveries

 Historically, Norwegian consumers have not relied on oil and gas to secure their energy supply.
-There are no indications that oil and gas consumption will increase in Norway.
-Existing pipeline systems and other export-related infrastructure (including production of liquefied natural gas) ensure access for Norwegian oil and gas to European and other markets.
+There are no indications that oil and gas consumption will increase substantially in Norway in the years to come.
+Existing pipeline systems and other export-related infrastructure (including production of liquefied natural gas) ensure access for Norwegian oil and gas to the European Union and other markets.

 What are the primary laws and regulations governing the oil and gas industry in your jurisdiction?

-The Norwegian legal system is civil law based, and the oil and gas industry is regulated primarily by legislation, the principal law being the Petroleum Act (Act 29, November 1996, No 72).
-The Norwegian regulatory system for petroleum exploration and production is concession, permit and approval based.
+The Norwegian legal system is based on civil law, and the oil and gas industry is regulated primarily by legislation – the principal law being the Petroleum Act (Act 29 November 1996, No 72, as amended).
+The Norwegian regulatory system for petroleum exploration and production is administrative law, concession, permit and approval based.
 All petroleum activities are subject to prior authorisation by the relevant regulatory authorities.
 The most important concession is the production licence.

 A production licence grants exclusive rights to exploration and production of petroleum to licensees (concessionaires) within a pre-defined area.
-The production licences are usually granted to a group of licensees.
-As a condition for awards, the licensees are required to form an unincorporated joint venture under the Petroleum Agreement, which includes a joint operating agreement and an accounting agreement.
+Production licences are usually granted to a group of three or more licensees.
+As a condition for award, the licensees are required to form an unincorporated joint venture under the Petroleum Agreement, which includes a joint operating agreement and an accounting agreement.
 The Petroleum Agreement is a non-negotiable model agreement.